Is Kava Addictive? Consuming Kava Safely | feel free

 Attitudes vary on what the “right” amount of kava to take is, experts agree that your daily dose shouldn’t top 250 mg.[9]
 Most newcomers will be happy with an amount far below the 250mg ceiling, too.
 Our advice?
 Start small and work your way up until you find a dosage that feels right for you.

-Try Kava Safely from Botanic Tonics
+Try Kava Safely from feel free

 That’s where Botanic Tonics comes in.
 Our feel free tonics and capsules are made with natural ingredients like kava, lion’s mane, and rhodiola, which we source responsibly from around the world.
 Our products are made in the USA and contain safe serving sizes, so you can consume kava confidently.